Brav68e/Katarenga/documentations/technical_doc.md

 #### Security and Robustness
 - Validates received actions
 - Handles network errors and connection losses
-- Logs for network debugging
+- Handling errors with try... catch

+All of the network is based on Socket concept and his associated library in python

 ---